 - Altruists give out a sense of moral imperative.
 They wish to “do the right thing” and are intrinsically motivated.
 Like the Devout, they are often modest and do not seek donor recognition.
 Altruists are the classic “generosity first, self second” donors.
 They are a common estate donor profile.
 They give when no one is looking.

 - Repayers “pay it forward” and “give back”.
 They are often people that have received services or experienced a profound life experience, such as childhood poverty or a life-threatening disease.
 Out of a sense of gratitude, Repayers often give to healthcare and education.
 Repayers are a common estate donor profile.

 - Dynasts either create a family tradition of giving or are inheritors who have been inculcated from a young age to give.
 They are socialized to the “value and justness” of giving to “worthwhile” causes.
 They value the role of family in philanthropy and are often attracted to, or associated with, a family foundation.
 Inheritors have traditionally prioritized lifestyle and family over giving, but that is changing with in age of affluence and emergence of the concept of radical generosity.
 Dynasts may be estate donors.

 I would argue that there are categories of estate donors not captured by this list.
 For example, there is the donor without kids.
 She may not have donated much during life and yet gives most of her estate to charity.
 I think of this profile as a philanthropist defined by life circumstances, or an accidental donor.

 The book also blithely assumes that most donors are men and share a white American culture.
 Women give in different ways than men.
 The world is rich with a variety of giving traditions.
-Race may shape engagement.
+Lived experience shapes charity engagement.

 Whatever the list, the key insight is that not all philanthropic individuals are uniformly motivated or act the same.
 The Seven Faces ask us to check our assumptions when helping others with their giving.